franklingoldsmith/BoundaryLayerModel/README.md

 4. Microsoft Visual Studio (Required on Windows)

 #### Compilation on Windows
-1. Open the file ‘SConstruct’ from the `compile/windows' folder.
+1. Open the file 'SConstruct' from the `compile/windows' folder.
 2. Change the directory paths to the local directory paths where Cantera and Boost suite are installed.
 3. Open MSVC command prompt in the same folder and run `scons’.
 The code should compile without any errors.
+4. Copy the ‘input.dat’ file in the same folder.
-4. Run the command `boundaryLayer.exe’ to run the program.
+5. Run the command `boundaryLayer.exe’ to run the program.
-5. The code can also be run by double-clicking on ‘boundaryLayer.exe’.
+6. The code can also be run by double-clicking on ‘boundaryLayer.exe’.

 #### Compilation on Linux or Mac
-1. Open the file `Makefile’ from the `compile/linux' folder.
+1. Open the file 'Makefile' from the `compile/linux' folder.
 2. Change the directory paths to the local directory paths where Cantera and Boost suite are installed.
+3. Copy the ‘input.dat’ file in the same folder.
-3. Open the terminal in the same folder and run `make all’.
+4. Open the terminal in the same folder and run `make all’.
 The code should compile without any errors.
-4. Doubleclick or type the command `./boundaryLayer’ to run the program.
+5. Doubleclick or type the command `./boundaryLayer’ to run the program.

 ## Citation
 Please cite this package along with the research article, when used in a scholarly work.